AlePPisa/chat-bot/README.md

         U: Translate Hola amigo, como estas?
         Botler: Hello friend, how are you?

-2. Implemented the wikipedia API using the <a href="https://pypi.org/project/Wikipedia-API/" target="_blank">***wikipedia-api***</a> wrapper module
+2. Implemented the wikipedia API using the <a href="https://pypi.org/project/Wikipedia-API/" target="_blank">***wikipedia-api***</a> wrapper module.
+This allows the user to search basic information online if he so desires!

-        U: Search wikipedia for dogs
+	`U: Search wikipedia for dogs
-        Botler: Here is the page for Dog on wikipedia: Dogs (Canis lupus familiaris) are domesticated mammals, not natural wild animals.
+	Botler: Here is the page for Dog on wikipedia:
+	Dogs (Canis lupus familiaris) are domesticated mammals, not natural wild animals.
 They were originally bred from wolves.
-They have been bred by humans for a long time, and were the first animals ever to be domesticated... 				if you are curious sir, you can read more here: https://simple.wikipedia.org/wiki/Dog
+They have been bred by humans for a long time, and were the first animals ever to be domesticated...

+	If you are curious sir, you can read more here: https://simple.wikipedia.org/wiki/Dog`

 ### Some Limitations
 1. The googletrans APi is only being used to translate from other languages into english, not the other way around.